-The Pacific Coast Highway is known for being an absolutely stunning scenic drive—perfect for road trips.
+The Pacific Coast Highway on the west coast of the United States is known for being an absolutely stunning scenic drive—perfect for road trips.
 This guide will provide you with the perfect route for a seven-day road trip through California—so pack your bags, fill the car, and get driving!

 First, we’d like to offer you a few road trip tips: